airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/freshdesk-crm-integration-with-eleapi.md

    * Enter the required Freshdesk Domain and API Token in the provided fields.
    * Proceed to authenticate your account credentials.
 3. **Mapping the Variables**:
-   * Once Authenticated, you'll see the screen where you can map the chatbot’s answers by end user to the fields of the target 3rd party system.
+   * Once Authenticated, you'll see the screen where you can map the eleapi’s answers by end user to the fields of the target 3rd party system.
    * Click on the “Question” dropdown to select the bot questions whose answers you want to store.
 If you don't see the dropdown, type "/" to list all questions.
    * Map these answers to parameters in the next field.
 If you don't see the dropdown here, enter the parameter name of your 3rd party system.
    * Add new variables by clicking the “Add Parameter” button from the top right.